Meet The Writers

 At the age of fifteen Alexa Spieler started writing about music and managed to build up her very own music promotional website.
 Since then she has covered prestigious events ranging from the VANS Warped Tour to Arthur Ashe Kids Day, among more.
 Music has always been a passion of hers, as well as writing.
 Putting the two together came the formation of her conducting music reviews.
 She loves this since she now has the opportunity to find out about new artists, as well as getting to write her own opinion on them.
 She is always excited to find out about the next ‘big thing’ and as always, to interview them.

-Andrea Guy hails from Southwestern Pennsylvania where she collaborates with several friends on an online music site called Mossip.
-Mossip features music reviews, gossip, and the editorial column, “Elfslut Says” that is Andrea’s pet project among other fun musical features.
-Music has always been part of her life; from the age of 5, The Beatles and The Monkees dominated her listening.
-Over the years, music became more and more important and one room in her house is filled with CDs from the floor on up.
-There isn’t a genre she won’t listen to at least once.
+Andrea Guy hails from Southwestern Pennsylvania where she collaborates with several friends on pop culture blog called The Certifiable Wenches.
+This blog features books, tv, movies and music reviews as well as commentary on current events.
+Music has always been a part of her life; from the age of 5, The Beatles and The Monkees dominated her listening.
+Over the years music became more and more important, and one room of her house is filled with CDs from the floor on up.
+There isn’t a genre that she won’t listen to at least once.

 Andrew Greenhalgh is a music writer, content editor, and lifestyle commentator based in sunny southwest Florida.
-His writings have appeared in places as diverse as Relevant Magazine, Stereo Subversion, CCM, and Soul-Audio.com, where he serves as a co-editor.
-When not playing with his two rambunctious children or whipping up something tasty for his wife in the kitchen ala Julie and Julia, Andrew can be found surfing the net for the latest and greatest music, a passion he just can’t lay down.
+His writings have appeared in places as diverse as Relevant Magazine, Stereo Subversion, CCM, Country Standard Time, and Soul-Audio.com, where he serves as a co-editor.
+With a love of music that transcends genres, declaring love for artists and styles that run the gamut from George Jones to The Swell Season and everything in between, Andrew is always excited to hear the next great song.
+And, when not playing with his two rambunctious children or whipping up something tasty for his wife in the kitchen ala Julie and Julia, Andrew can be found surfing the net for the latest and greatest music, a passion he just can’t, and won’t, lay down.

 Dan MacIntosh has been a professional music journalist for 30 years and his work has regularly appeared in many local and national publications, including CCM, CMJ, Paste, Mean Street, Chord, HM, Christian Retailing, Amplifier, Inspirational Giftware, Stereo Subversion, Indie-Music, Soul–Audio, Country Standard Time and Spin.com.
 He’s an expert in Christian and country music, but he’s also extremely knowledgeable when it comes to most every kind of rock.
 In addition to reviewing CDs, he regularly writes artist features and biographies.